 Additionally, the colors used were chosen based on their meanings: creative, free-spirited, youthful, happy, optimistic, and spiritual.
 The symbols on the tipi include: goddess, enlightenment, man, evolution, and earth.

-MC Lonzano, a 28-year old Filipina, discovered and developed her love for bohemian aesthetic during her college days.
+A 20-something Filipina, discovered and developed her love for bohemian aesthetic during her college days.
 Back then, she was doing online reselling of clothes and accessories under her brand, "Fash-Fab Elbi," to earn extra cash for her school expenses.

 With exposure to a wide array of accessory designs, she would usually find herself gravitating towards something boho.
 At the same time, thrift shops near her university allowed her to mix and match outfits at a very low cost, resulting to her more and more curated boho wardrobe.